Norton-on-Derwent: Community

-Norton, with Malton, has significance within the horse racing industry for the town's many stables.
+Norton, with Malton, has significance within the horse racing industry because of the town's many stables.

-There is a 27-hole golf course located off Welham Road, (Malton & Norton Golf Club) which covers a large part of the south-west end of the town.
+Malton & Norton Golf Club is a 27-hole golf course located off Welham Road, covers a large part of the south-west end of the town.
 The club is the 'home club' of European Tour professional Simon Dyson.

 Norton's schools are Norton Primary School, and Norton College secondary school.
 The secondary school has Academy and specialist Technology College status, a sixth form college and a playgroup.

-Sport facilities include a swimming pool, a skate park, and Norton College sixth form gym that is open to the public.
+Sport facilities include a swimming pool, a skate park, and Norton College sixth form gym, which is open to the public.

 Malton Bacon Factory in Norton is a major employer for both Norton, Malton and the local area.